-The Columbia spine team is based in a new, state-of-the-art facility-the NewYork-Presbyterian Och Spine Hospital.
-This facility, located within NewYork-Presbyterian Allen Hospital, is one of the most advanced centers for spine care in the world, featuring dedicated operating rooms purpose-built for spinal surgery, the latest intra-operative navigation technologies, robotically assisted surgery, state-of-the-art diagnostic testing equipment, and an in-patient nursing unit specifically designed for the care and treatment of spine patients.
+The Columbia spine team is based at the NewYork-Presbyterian Och Spine Hospitals-the first of which opened in 2023 at NYP Allen Hospital and joined in January 2025 by NYP Och Spine/The Spiral.
+These facilities are among the most advanced centers for spine care in the world, featuring dedicated operating rooms purpose-built for spinal surgery, the latest intra-operative navigation technologies, robotically assisted surgery, state-of-the-art diagnostic testing equipment, and an in-patient nursing unit specifically designed for the care and treatment of spine patients.
 The dedicated clinical teams at the NYP Och Spine Hospital have a singular focus on providing the best spine care in the world for our patients.